fanil-z/islam-wiki/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 </summary>

 Somebody from Kinana killed a man Khawasin (Kays A'glan) branch and they attacked people in Haram.
-(around 15) The prophet SAW participated in wars of Fijar. he was responsible for looking for arrows and bring them back.
+(around 15) The prophet  ﷺ    participated in wars of Fijar. he was responsible for looking for arrows and bring them back.
 They reached a peace treaty.
 (around 20) The treaty of Mutayyabin. a person from Zubayd tribe AzZubayr organized the pact
 Pact in the house of Abdulla ibn Judhan.